 A range of cryptographic and non-cryptographic tools may be used to support these services.
 While a single cryptographic mechanism could provide more than one service, it cannot provide all services.

-When preventing disclosure of information to unauthorized parties is needed, the property of confidentiality is required.
-Cryptography is used to encrypt the information to make it unintelligible to everyone but those who are authorized to view it.
+The property of confidentiality is required when preventing the disclosure of information to unauthorized parties is required.
+Cryptography is used to encrypt information, rendering it incomprehensible to all but those who are authorized to view it.
 To provide confidentiality, the cryptographic algorithm and mode of operation needs to be designed and implemented in such a way that an unauthorized party will be unable to determine the keys that have been associated with the encryption or have the ability to derive the information without using the correct keys.

 Cryptography can provide two types of authentication services: